EngineerSmith/AppleCake/README.md

 appleCake.beginSession(false) -- Doesn't use threading and writes to default "profile.json"
 ```
 #### .endSession()
-This close's the active session, this function needs to be called otherwise the file will not be closed correctly with the right formatting.
-If in the event of a crash, you might add "]}" to the end of the json to recover the data, see (Crash)[#Crash].
+This close's the active session, this function needs to be called otherwise the file will not be closed correctly.
+If in the event of a crash or you didn't end the session, see (Crash)[#Crash].
 ```lua
 appleCake.endSession()
 ```